kolanowskim/TableBook/README.md

 # TableBook
-Interface for booking tables in a restaurant
+Interface for booking tables in a restaurant.
+It was project for studies.
+I made frontend view, my friend made API - backend.

 ## General Information
 - You must indicate reservation hours